Best No-Credit-Check Security Systems of 2026

 A bad credit score absolutely does not mean you don’t deserve a safe home.
 It does limit your options, but you can still find everything you need to make your home safe and secure from no-credit-check security systems.
 They just usually require you to pay for your equipment upfront.

 You can still get top-of-the-line equipment with 24/7 monitoring if you want.
-The only difference is you might not qualify for those long-term contracts that Alder and Vivint require.
-But hey, it’s one less monthly payment.
+The main difference is you may not qualify for the long-term financing contracts some companies push.
+This can work in your favor, though.
+No contract means more flexibility and one less recurring commitment to worry about.

 Do No-Credit-Check Security Systems Offer Less Protection?